HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 • It’s also important to note that it is an alkaline substance, which can increase the pH of your hot tub water if you use too much of it.

-• This can make your water less comfortable to soak in and can also cause damage to your hot tub’s equipment.
+• This can make the water less comfortable to soak in and can also damage the equipment in your hot tub.

 • it takes quite a bit of time and effort to clean the tub with it thoroughly.